osqp/osqp/docs/advanced/profiling.rst

    nsys stats --report nvtx_sum <report_name>.sqlite

-This will then report all the timing information for the OSQP sections of the code in a table on the command line:
+This will then report all the timing information for the OSQP sections of the code in a table on the command line, similar to the one shown below.

 .. code::